qrzn23/min/wip/magick/content.md

 *Lines 2, 3, 4* He asserts that His Angel has created (for the purpose of self-realisation through projection in conditioned Form) three pairs of opposites: (a) The Fixed and the Volatile; (b) The Unmanifested and the Manifest; and (c) the Unmoved and the Moved.
 Otherwise, the Negative and the Positive in respect of Matter, Mind and Motion.

 *Line 5* He acclaims his Angel as “Himself Made Perfect”; adding that this Individuality is inscrutable and inviolable.
 In the Neophyte Ritual of G.·.D.·. (as it is printed in Equinox I, II, for the old aeon) the Hierophant is the perfected Osiris, who brings the candidate, the natural Osiris, to identity with himself.
 But in the new Aeon the Hierophant is Horus (Liber CCXX, I 49) therefore the Candidate will be Horus too.
-What then is the formula of the initiation of Horus ?
+What then is the formula of the initiation of Horus?
 It will no longer be that of the Man, through Death.
 It will be the natural growth of the Child.
 His experiences will no more be regarded as catastrophic.
 Their hieroglyph is the Pool: the innocent and impotent Harpocrates Babe becomes the Horus Adult by obtaining the Wand.
 “Der reine Thor” seizes the Sacred Lance.
 Bacchus becomes Pan.
 The Holy Guardian Angel is the Unconscious Creature Self — the Spiritual Phallus.
 His knowledge and Conversation contributes occult puberty.
 It is therefore advisable to replace the name Asar Un-nefer by that of Ra-Hoor-Khuit at the outset, and by that of one’s own Holy Guardian Angel when it has been communicated.

 *Line 6* He hails Him as BESZ, the Matter that destroys and devours Godhead, for the purpose of the Incarnation of any God.